huhu/rust-search-extension/docs/content/_index.md

 We support search documentation of official crates (including **std**, **alloc**, **proc_macro**, **test**) and any external crates on [docs.rs](https://docs.rs).

+> We'll sync the latest **std** search index automatically every day to ensure the docs freshness.
+> There is no extension updating required to get the latest search index since v1.0.

 ## Search Primitive Types and Modules

 ![GIF](/primary-module.gif)